 Plastic Moldings is a 110,000 sf facility.
 The manufacturing portion is 90,000 sf and the two story office portion is 20,000 sf.
 The office building is constructed of integral colored split faced CMU.
 The front of the building is constructed of two story, high efficiency reflective glass.
 These materials were selected for durability, low maintenance, and to be compatible with and reflect the surrounding environment.
 The sculptural entrance canopy develops articulation to the subtle building entrance.

 william I. podolsky

 A Progressive Multi-faceted Architectural Firm

-Established by William Podolsky over thirty-eight years ago, William I. Podolsky & Associates is an award-winning architectural firm in Tucson, Arizona.
+Established by William Podolsky over forty years ago, William I. Podolsky & Associates is an award-winning architectural firm in Tucson, Arizona.
 The firm is focused on combining functional and aesthetic considerations with serving each client’s individual needs.
 This unique approach consistently results in high quality sustainable designs that can be built within the client’s budget and schedule requirements.
 William Podolsky is the managing principal of the firm and takes a hands-on approach with each client.
 The firm’s experience encompasses a wide array of projects including health care, manufacturing, office, commercial, educational, and municipal facilities, as well as high-end residential.

 Keenan Commerce Center: Tucson, AZ